Iran, Russia reject idea of joint oil output cuts with Saudi Arabia

 "And we do not expect out colleagues in OPEC to put pressure on us...
 It is not acceptable, it's not fair."

-Iran will raise production by up to 1 million barrels per day following years of forced curbs because of the sanctions over its atomic program, he added.
+Iran will raise production by up to 1 million barrels per day following years of forced curbs because of the sanctions over its atomic programme, he added.

 Russian oil minister Alexander Novak told local news agency RIA that he saw no need for Moscow to decrease oil production, adding that he did not expect OPEC to change output policies at its meeting on Friday.